Hire cart - {{ cart.TotalQuantity }} item{{ (cart.TotalQuantity != 1 ? 's' : '') }}

 Cart is empty.
 Add gear you want to your hire cart and review them here.

 Salvage trailers are a popular choice when you need to tow or transport a vehicle.
 However, they are also a specialist trailer that requires some extra knowledge to ensure you load and transport your vehicle safely.
-At Hirepool we have a wide range of trailers available for hire so you can confidently tackle any kind of towing job.
-In this guide we’ll cover everything you need to know about using a salvage trailer safely.
+At Hirepool, we have a wide range of trailers available for hire, so you can confidently tackle any kind of towing job.
+However, it’s important that you know everything there is to know about using a salvage trailer safely.

 Low Stock Call First